lammps/lammps/doc/src/fix_ave_atom.rst

 .. note::

-   The *x*,*y*,*z* attributes are values that are re-wrapped inside the periodic box whenever an atom crosses a periodic boundary.
+   The *x*\ , *y*\ , and *z* attributes are values that are re-wrapped inside the periodic box whenever an atom crosses a periodic boundary.
 Thus, if you time-average an atom that spends half of its time on either side of the periodic box, you will get a value in the middle of the box.
 If this is not what you want, consider averaging unwrapped coordinates,